TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

-We continue to list the website and discover a /about path where we see that the website uses the vm2 sandboxing library:
+We continue to list the website and discover a `/about` path where we see that the website uses the `vm2 sandboxing library`:

 <br />